TopshamExchange/dotTopsham/README.md

 http://topsham/

-Linux / Android / MacOS: \etc\hosts
+Linux / Android / MacOS: /etc/hosts

 The command below (*nix only) will add the dotTopsham TLD to the bottom of your hosts file: